TheArturthur/CoppermindScraper/Cosmere/Coldspren.md

 \-Shallan Davar[64]

 An uncommon type of spren that appear around creative acts such as painting or drawing.
 They are of medium-size, about finger-length, and glow with a silvery light.
 Though unsubstantial, they appear to crumble or dissolve like scattered sand when touched.
 They take the form of objects they have recently seen, but move them in odd ways, such as a table that rolls like a wheel.
+They can also turn into objects from the person's imaginings, instead of what is currently present.
 In the Cognitive Realm, they appear as small swirling shapes that change colors, and evoke impressions such as faces or beads.
 When drawing, the more skilled one is, the more likely creationspren are to appear.
 Creationspren are attracted to the emotion and perception of the person doing the creating, instead of the creation itself. [[Singers\|Singers]] bond a creationspren to enter [[Artform\|artform]].
 Creationspren form Lightweaver [[Shardplate\|Plate]].
 After becoming armor spren, creationspren express some degree of personality and awareness, and are able to communicate feelings and impressions to their Lightweaver's mind.
 Creationspren bonded to a Lightweaver are able to freely change their shape, and often appear as the beads of Shadesmar.
 They can also be used as a model for the Lightweaver to command regular Shadesmar beads into a specific shape.